About Us

 Susie, Velda and Tracie at Sorority event

-Tracie, Susie and Velda as vendors at a sorority event.
+Tracie, Susie and Velda .

-Our Consultant
+Our AKA Consultant

 Jewell Todd Terrell Consultant